breatheco-de/exercise-instagram-post/README.md

 Start by identifying which HTML `<tags>` you can use for the website, like `<div>`, `<p>`, etc.

-Here is a quick visual hint on a good strategy:
+Here is a quick visual hint on a good strategy: Prodigia Comploratus Silens Oro Regnet Exitium

 ![Strategy for instagram post](https://github.com/breatheco-de/exercise-instagram-post/blob/master/instagram-post-strategy.gif?raw=true)